github/request-marketplace-action/README.md

 1. Configure the Enterprise Actions Policies to allow the following actions:
     - actions-approved/* (this is the org where your actions will be hosted)
     - peter-murray/issue-body-parser-action@v1 (required by these workflows)

+## Installing these workflows into another repo
+You may already have requests for marketplace actions occuring in another repo, and want to simply use these workflows in that repo.
+1. Make sure the [prerequisutes](#prerequisites) above are met.
+1. Follow the [setup](#setup) instructions above on the repo you intent to use.
+1. Move the contents of the this repos .github directory into the .github directory of the repo you intent to use.
+Be careful not to clobber any existing files in the .github repo!